... seeking simple answers to complex problems, and in the process, disrupting the status quo in technology, art and neuroscience.

 Most knowledge occurs far more often, and with far less quality than is generally assumed.
 The trick is in how we define and think about knowledge.
 If we relax and expand its definition in a very specific way, some fairly magical things begin to happen in modeling our multifaceted neurons, brain, and our world in general.
 The key is to understand the actual nature of knowledge.
 And how neurons create it.
 Neurons create knowledge, and knowledge is everything that isn't real.
 Knowledge is ethereal.
 This assertion begs a detailed clarification, which I’ll provide in due course, but here’s a quick overview:

 It's widely assumed that knowledge and information are the same, or at least very similar things.
 They are not.
 They somewhat share a spectrum of quality and utility.
 Knowledge is pervasive and ORGANIC proto-information subjectively relative to a neuron, the brain, or a person.
 Most knowledge generation is inherently biological, and there's far too much of it to even think about most of the time.
-Information is knowledge objectively viewed from the outside of a neuron, brain, or person.
+Information is knowledge objectively delivered outside of a neuron, brain, or person.
 It's usually a more refined, abstracted, and relatively tiny subset of knowledge managed consciously in a physical form, such as words in the form of sounds or written text.
 This paragraph is a RE-presentation of knowledge elevated to the form of digital information.
+Information informs, but knowledge knows.

 Information can be sent as a signal if both ends agree upon its meaning typically represented by a state in some medium such as this text.
-This type of information signal is the objective form of knowledge.
-Knowledge can be sent as a signal as well, but agreement is not required.
+This type of information signal is the objective REpresentation of knowledge.
+When knowledge is sent as a signal, it merely informs.
+Agreement is not required.
 Instead, meaning evolves.
 The knowledge signaled by a neuron is far more dynamic but far less accurate and consistent.
 Agreement as to its meaning is a constantly changing process.
 Knowledge means what knowledge moves.
 Neurons only aspire to achieve consistency.
 They often fail gloriously.
 But typically in some useful fashion.

 Information is normally defined by more objective consensus usually represented in some medium outside the skull.
 These information "states" only change for logical reasons.
 In contrast, neuronal knowledge starts from within and is inherently subjective, analog, ephemeral, and ethereal.
 It's also often surprisingly incorrect, and even illogical.
 Each bit of knowledge is the product of a specific neuron, at a specific moment, and only exists for that moment, useful or not.
 Knowledge is far more pervasive but far less reliable than information.
 Information informs us.
 Knowledge moves us.
 Sometimes.
 The exception is the key difference between objective information and subjective knowledge.